Cherreads

 Her thoughts were a turbulent sea.
 A calm facade over an infuriating reality: she was a prisoner disguised as a noble.

-She closed the book—unread—and stood up abruptly.
+She closed the book—unread—and stood abruptly.
 The sudden movement made Tina and Lilia snap to attention at their corner desks.

 "Lady Reise?"
 Lilia called, confused.